kyma-project/community/docs/guidelines/content-guidelines/05-tabs-toggles.md

 To display tabbed content from Markdown, `kyma-project.io` uses the [docsify-tabs plugin](https://jhildenbiddle.github.io/docsify-tabs/#/) from [docsify.js](https://docsify.js.org/#/).

-You define a tab set using `tabs:start` and `tabs:end` HTML comments.
+You define a tab set using the `tabs:start` and `tabs:end` HTML comments.
 For detailed guidelines, see [docsify-tabs: Usage](https://jhildenbiddle.github.io/docsify-tabs/#/?id=usage).

 > **CAUTION:** The use of HTML comments prevents tab-related markup from being displayed when Markdown is rendered as HTML outside of `http://kyma-project.io`, for example, in GitHub.
 As a result, in GitHub, the content displays in sections under headers defined in the tab set.